isomerpages/mlaw-corp/news/press-releases/_posts/2021-04-06-COVID19-Relief-Measures-Further-Extension-of-Alternative-Arrangements-for-Meetings.md

 Duration of the Meetings Orders

 {:start="4"}
 4. With the amendments, the Meetings Orders will now extend beyond 30 June 2021, until they are revoked or amended by MinLaw.
-It is envisaged that the Meetings Orders will continue to be in force for at least as long as the COVID-19 (Temporary Measures) (Control Order) Regulations 2020 (the **“Control Order”**) is in force.
+It is envisaged that the Meetings Orders will continue to be in force for at least as long as the COVID-19 (Temporary Measures) (Control Order) Regulations 2020 (the **“Control Order”**) is in force <sup><a href="#fn1" id="ref1">1</a></sup>.
+.

 {:start="5"}
 5. To provide certainty to entities organising meetings, MinLaw will give at least 6 months’ advance notice before the alternative arrangements cease to be available.
 This will cater to entities who have relied on a Meetings Order to make early preparations for meetings, before the end date is announced.